yinkaiw/yinkaiw.github.io/_pages/about.md

 **News!**
+* 03/10/25 Paper titled "Large Language Model is Secretly a Protein Sequence Optimizer" has been accepted by ICLR LMRL 2025.
-* 01/22/25 Paper titled "MADGEN - Mass-Spec attends to De Novo Molecular generation" has been accepted by ICLR 2025.
+* 01/22/25 Paper titled "MADGEN: Mass-Spec attends to De Novo Molecular generation" has been accepted by ICLR 2025.
 * 09/29/23 Paper titled "On Separate Normalization in Self-supervised Transformers" has been accepted by NeurIPS 2023.
 * 09/14/22 Paper titled "Multi-objective Deep Data Generation with Correlated Property Control" has been accepted by NeurIPS 2022.
 * 06/26/22 Paper titled "Property-Controllable Generation of Quaternary Ammounium Compounds" has been accepted by DLG-KDD 2022.